SiPhuthi Language Documentation and Analysis

-SiPhuthi (S404) is an endangered Tekela language of the Nguni branch of the South-Eastern Bantu languages.
-It is spoken by baPhuthi communities who live in southern Lesotho and in the northern part of the Eastern Cape province of South Africa.
+SiPhuthi is an Nguni language of the Tekela branch of the South-Eastern Bantu languages.
+It is spoken by several thousand ebaPhuthi who live in southern Lesotho and in the Eastern Cape province of South Africa.

 More information about the SiPhuthi Language Project.